zominy/bash-cybersecurity-course/Module 4:  Tooling Up: Bash with Security Tools/README.md

 3. [⚠Possible errors and how to fix them](./errors.md)
    A document containing all the errors I could find when testing the lab, what causes them, and how to fix them.

 ---

-## 🎯 Aims

-By the end of this module, you should be able to:
-- Understand how to use nmap, netstat, and whois for network scanning and information gathering.
-- Automate common tasks by integrating these tools into scripts.
-- Store the results of commands for later analysis or processing.
-- Parse and extract relevant data from command output
-- Develop a wrapper script

----